Jroo1053/NetMap/README.md

 These restrictions complicate the codebase quite a bit, as many features like CLI parsing have to be implemented in the software itself, rather than being imported from elsewhere.
 This is more beneficial as a learning exercise and does have the small benefit of removing any external requirements beyond Windows.

 ## Usage
 This is a Win32 application and will not work outside of Windows.
 However, it is packaged as a standalone .exe for simplicity.
-The following arguments are supported, all args can take multiple values:
+The following arguments are supported:

 1. -t (--target) (REQUIRED) target to scan.
 Note that this can be a IP address, a CIDR notated address or a hostname.
 2. -p (--port) ports to scan.
 By default the system scans any registered ports below 3500, this is likely to change at some point.